Mando75/typeorm-graphql-loader/README.md

 Because this package reads which relations and fields to load from the GraphQL query info object, the loader only works if your schema field names match your TypeORM entity field names.
 If it cannot find a requested GraphQL query field, it will not return it.
 In this case, you will need to provide a custom resolver for that field in your GraphQL resolvers file.
 In this case, the loader will provide the resolver function with an `object` parameter which is an entity loaded with whichever other fields your query requested.
 The loader will always return an object with at least the id (primary key) field loaded, so basic method calls should be possible.
 You can specify what your id field is called in the LoaderOptions upon loader initialization.
 That does require a uniform primary key naming strategy for your entire database schema.
 Be aware that you may need to reload the entity or provide some fields as requiredSelectFields for entity methods to work properly as not every entity database field is guaranteed to be loaded.

 This is not a complete replacement for Facebook's dataloader. package.
 While it does provide some batching, it's primary purpose is to load the relations and fields needed to resolve the query.
 In most cases, you will most likely not need to use dataloader when using this package.
 However, I have noticed in my own use that there are occasions where this may need to be combined with dataloader to remove N + 1 queries.
 One such case was a custom resolver for a many-to-many relation that existed in the GraphQL Schema but not on a database level.
 In order to completely remove the N+1 queries from that resolver, I had to wrap the TypeORM GraphQL loader in a Facebook DataLoader.
 If you find that you are in a situation where the TypeORM GraphQL loader is not solving the N+1 problem, please open an issue and I'll do my best to help you out with it.

+This package has currently only been tested with Postgresql and SQLite.
+In theory, everything should work with the other SQL variants that TypeORM supports, as it uses the TypeORM Query Builder API to construct the database queries.
+If you run into any issues with other SQL dialects, please open an issue.

 ## Roadmap <a name="Roadmap">
 I have not yet decided on a concrete roadmap, but here are the features I would like to include: